ayunsis/CS177_pj/README.md

 # Assessing AlphaFold3 Predictions for Protein-Ligand Affinity via Sfcnn

 ## Overview

 This project systematically evaluates the reliability of AlphaFold3 (AF3)-predicted protein structures for protein-ligand affinity (PLA) prediction tasks.
 The study reproduces the Sfcnn model, a 3D convolutional neural network (CNN) for PLA prediction, using PyTorch and assesses AF3-derived protein structures compared to experimentally determined structures.

+## Data Source
+Due to the size of the training data, it is not included in the final submission, please download it from **https://send.deemos.com/download/1366587fe3487d8f/#5gbM8FXKbGhDo00b9PZrrQ** through code: **MeX83f**.

+**Please make sure file storage follows the project tree below.**

 ## Project Structure